pthomaslab/GillespieClockModel.jl/README.md

 # GillespieClockModel.jl
 Stochastic simulation of cyanobacterial circadian clock dynamics in random light environments

-The code implements a mass-action adaptation of the model in *Chew et al. Nature Communications 9: 3004 (2018)*.
+The code implements a mass-action adaptation of the model in *Chew et al. Nature Communications 9: 3004 (2018)* using Catalyst.jl.
 Light inputs are assumed to modulate the phosphorylation rate.
 A mass action-reaction model with piece-wise constant light inputs is read from a file and simulated using Gillespie-type stochastic simulation.

 ## Light inputs